AI-Enthusiast/EP_aStar/README.txt

 		quit/q : to quit
-		file FILE : to read from specified file test : to run test file commands randomizeState N : where N is the number of moves random moves made.
-Default N = 42 maxNodes N : where N is the number of max nodes print/printState : to print the current state move DIRECTION : where DIRECTION is a codinal direction "up,down,left,right" solve astar H : where H is a heuristic function, "h1-h4" solve beam K : where K is the number of nodes to be considered at a time ttt PLAYER : to initialize a game of ttt where PLAYER is either 'X' or 'O', Default PLAYER = 'X' EXTRA CREDIT:
+		file FILE : to read from specified file test : to run test file commands randomizeState N : where N is the number of moves random moves made; Default = 42 maxNodes N : where N is the number of max nodes; Default = 5000 print/printState : to print the current state move DIRECTION : where DIRECTION is a codinal direction "up,down,left,right" solve astar H : where H is a heuristic function, "h1-h4" solve beam K : where K is the number of nodes to be considered at a time ttt PLAYER : to initialize a game of ttt where PLAYER is either 'X' or 'O'; Default = 'X' EXTRA CREDIT:
 1. Once all your commands have run and you are directly interacting with the script, input "ttt <player (either 'X' or 'O")>" to initiallize a game of ttt.
 2. You are playing against the computer